jackfranklin/javascriptplayground.com/_posts/2016-06-21-remote-data-js.md

 ---
 layout: post
-title: Fetching data with RemoteDataJS
+title: Better data fetching with RemoteDataJS
 intro: In this post I introduce a library I've created for fetching data from APIs called RemoteDataJS.
 ---